praga-16/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 ## Program:
 ```
 Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: Monisha T
+Developed by: pragtheesvaran AB
-RegisterNumber: 212221240029
+RegisterNumber: 212221240039

 HALF SUBRACTOR: